JordanMartinez/purescript-tidy-codegen-lens/README.md

 # purescript-tidy-codegen-lens

-Generate lenses and prisms for your data type automatically.
+Generate lenses and prisms for your data types automatically.

 An input file, `./Foo.purs`, will generate an output file `./Foo/Lens.purs` if `Foo.purs` contains any type declarations.